jarilammi/lutheran.radio/README.md

 ### Why Track Security Model Names?

-Security model names (e.g., ```mariehamn```) are embedded in the app and validated against the DNS TXT record.
+Security model names (e.g., ``````) are embedded in the app and validated against the DNS TXT record.
 Once a name is used, it becomes part of the app's history and may still exist in older versions.
 Reusing a name could inadvertently allow a deprecated or compromised version to pass validation, undermining security.
 By maintaining this table, we ensure that:

 - New security model names are unique and avoid collisions with past names.
 - The history of security models is transparent for debugging and auditing.